I am sharing on this page, my true and tried homemade golden syrup recipe that is not only easy to make but also super delicious.

 The main difference between all these syrups lies in the ingredients used to make them.
 Golden syrup is a sugar solution thickened with lemon juice.
 Honey, on the other hand, is derived naturally from bees.
 Corn syrup is made from the starch of corn and maple syrup from sugar maple trees.

 Some of these syrups have geographical origins too.
 Golden syrup is more widely used in the UK and Europe while maple syrup in North America.
 Corn syrup is more widely used for commercial purposes and is generally cheaper.
 Honey, on the other hand, though available in almost all regions can be costly due to it being derived from natural sources.
-Hence you will often find recipes that originate from the UK use golden syrup but not maple syrup.
-And similarly, recipes from the US often hardly ever use golden syrup but are more inclined towards maple syrup or honey.
+Hence you will often find British dessert recipes use golden syrup but not maple syrup.
+And similarly, recipes from the United States often hardly ever use golden syrup but are more inclined towards maple syrup or honey.

 On a general note, though you may be able to substitute these syrups with one or the other, you need to be aware that the final results might not be exactly as it is intended to be unless the recipe clearly provides so.